A Monte Carlo simulation of ion transport at finite temperatures: Gas velocity distribution in collisions with ions

 In Fig.~\ref{slikamaksvelvstacan} we show the probability density of the sampled gas velocities for two different ion velocities in comparison to the standard Maxwell's velocity distribution function.
 We see that, with an increasing ion velocity, we approach the MVDF.
-For ion velocities of the order of gas thermal velocity $w$ and smaller, sampled gas velocities are considerably shifted towards higher velocities (in respect to the MVDF).
+For ion velocities of the order of the thermal gas velocity $w$ and smaller, sampled gas velocities are considerably shifted towards higher velocities (in respect to the MVDF).

 Angular distribution may also be obtained from expression (\ref{gustinaverovatnocesudara}).
-It is easy to see that the polar angle distribution is uniform, but the azimuthal angle distribution normalized by $sin\theta$ is nonuniform.
-Azimuthal angular dependence for a given ion velocity $v$ and gas velocity $V$ is
+It is easy to see that the polar angle distribution is uniform, but the azimuthal angle distribution normalized by $\sin\theta$ is nonuniform.
+Azimuthalal angular dependence for a given ion velocity $v$ and gas velocity $V$ is

-where $\cos\theta=\frac{\mathbf v \mathbf V}{vV}$.
+where $\cos\theta=\mathbf v \mathbf V/(vV)$.
 In Fig.~\ref{slikaugao} we see that the uniform (isotropic) normalized azimuthal angle distributions correspond to the case of zero ion velocity and also to the case when ion velocity is much higher than the thermal velocity of the background gas.
 In the case $v=w$ we have the highest anisotropy and angles closer to $\pi$ are more probable.
-As ratio $v/w$ increases or decreases angular distribution approaches the uniform case.
+As the ratio $v/w$ increases or decreases the angular distribution approaches the uniform case.
 Had we sampled the gas velocity from the gas velocity distribution function, we would have obtained uniform azimuthal distribution, since the gas velocity distribution function is uniform in the space.
+We may conclude that all deviations made by not using the probability density (\ref{gustinaverovatnocesudara}) lead to systematic errors, both in magnitudes of sampled gas velocities and angular distributions.